Sparrow0hawk/quarto-revealjs-template/README.md

 system or within a Python Virtual Environment.
 To find out more about installing and configuring `pre-commit` see the article [pre-commit : Protecting your future self](https://rse.shef.ac.uk/blog/pre-commit/).

+# Extensions

+There is a growing number of useful [Quarto extensions](https://quarto.org/docs/extensions/).

 ## QR Code generation